제목, 태그, 카테고리로 검색

 The difference between Before (6) and After (20) results is due to different search scopes.

 • Before: LIKE '%페텔%' searches title only.
-In step 1, content (LONGTEXT) scanning exhausted the connection pool and brought the system down, so content search was removed as an emergency measure.
+Previously, content (LONGTEXT) scanning exhausted the connection pool and brought the system down, so content search was removed as an emergency measure.
 Only 6 documents out of 570K have “페텔” in the title.

 • After: MATCH(title, content) searches both title and content.
 Thanks to the FULLTEXT index, tokens are found in the inverted index without scanning content, so restoring body search causes no performance issues.
 Documents mentioning “페텔기우스” in the body (e.g., constellation, astronomy articles) are additionally matched.